MicrosoftDocs/power-platform/power-platform/admin/dlp-policy-scope.md

 # View policy

-Using the view policy feature, environment admins can view tenant-level policies and policies within environments that the admin has access to, at an individual policy level.
+Using the view policy feature (select **Data policies** tab), environment admins can view tenant-level policies and policies within environments that the admin has access to, at an individual policy level.
 Non-admins can also view tenant-level policies using this feature.

-Jim - add steps.

 :::image type="content" source="media/dlp-view-policies2.png" alt-text="View DLP policies list.":::